-The weekend concludes with a certificate of participation (25 hours for the basic training.
-Reading my book and working with my DVD are credited as non-contact hours.
-There is a certification of 18 hours for each of the development training courses).
+The weekend concludes with a certificate of participation (for 25 hours for the basic training and for 18 hours for each of the development training courses.(Reading my book and working with my DVD are credited as non-contact hours).
 I am registered as a teacher with the Yoga Alliance (E-RYT 500), and the hours can therefore be credited with them.

 It is best to travel to the yoga studio in Lindlar by car.
 If you would like to travel by train, Overath and Engelskirchen are the nearest stations.
 Cologne-Bonn airport is around 30 km away.

 Please let me know before taking part whether you have any health limitations, so that I may offer you the best possible alternatives for your practice.

 At the Balance studio in Lindlar, the maximum group size is 24 participants.
 At external studios, more people may be able to take part, depending on the size of the studio.